LeanderKafemann/LateinTrainerPlus/README.md

 # LateinTrainerPlus
-Extra Functions for LateinTrainer (by @CreativeCouple).<br/>
+Extra Functions for LateinTrainer (by CreativeCouple).<br/>
-Only abailable for Buero users.
+Only available for Buero users.